 I-71 MLK Interchange*

-Since 2011, UCI has worked closely with the City of Cincinnati and the Ohio-Kentucky-Indiana Regional Council of Governments on the forthcoming $80 million interchange at I-71 and Martin Luther King Drive.
+The new 1-71 Interchanged opened the northbound ramp on April 24, 2017.
+Since 2011, UCI has worked closely with the City of Cincinnati and the Ohio-Kentucky-Indiana Regional Council of Governments on the $80 million interchange at I-71 and Martin Luther King Drive.
 The project opens 670 acres of unused land, creating up to 7,000 permanent full-time jobs in the region’s second-largest economic area.
 Explore the ongoing interchange development and the Uptown Innovation Corridor here.

 UC Gardner Neuroscience Institute Building – Opening in 2019*

-In November 2016, the UC Health Board of Trustees approved plans to build the UC Gardner Neuroscience Institute, a $60.5 million outpatient center in Corryville - Uptown Cincinnati's healthcare hub.
+The UC Gardner Neuroscience Institute, a $60.5 million outpatient center, is currently under construction in Corryville - Uptown Cincinnati's healthcare hub.
 A total of 215 people will work in the new four-story building, including doctors, medical assistants, therapists, technologists and other support staff.
 As the future location of all outpatient neurological care and patient education activities for UC Health, the medical center will provide our region with better access to advanced clinical trials.

 The forthcoming UC Gardner Neuroscience Institute is funded by contributions from the University of Cincinnati and UC Health, new market tax credits invested by Uptown Consortium, Inc. and gifts from private donors.